PBLab/python-pysight/docs/usage.rst

 * List (``.lst``) files have to be saved in ``ASCII`` format, and not binary.

-* The code currently supports only three input channels, and a single PMT channel.
+* The code currently supports only three input channels.